Gangster Attractions Walking Tour (Self Guided), Las Vegas

 1) Mob Museum (must see)

-The Mob Museum, officially known as the National Museum of Organized Crime and Law Enforcement, is dedicated to presenting the artifacts, stories, and history of organized crime in the United States, as well as the actions and initiatives taken by law enforcement to prevent such crimes.
-Opened on February 14th, 2012, the museum is housed in the former Las Vegas Post Office and Courthouse which was built in 1933 and is currently listed on the National Register of Historic Places.
+The National Museum of Organized Crime and Law Enforcement, popularly known as the Mob Museum, is a dedicated institution that showcases the artifacts, narratives, and historical significance of organized crime in the United States.
+It also highlights the efforts and strategies employed by law enforcement to combat such criminal activities.
+Opened on February 14, 2012, the museum is housed in the former Las Vegas Post Office and Courthouse, a building constructed in 1933 and listed on the National Register of Historic Places.

 2) El Cortez Hotel and Casino